2017–18 FC Pune City season: Pre-season and friendlies

 Pune City stayed at Pune for pre-season.
 The club played their first friendly against DSK Shivajians U18 on 30 September and won 3–0.
 Goals scored by Kean Lewis, Adil Khan and Gaurav Bora.
 Then in next friendly against Chanmari Pune City won 5–0 on 16 October.
 Jonatan Lucca, Emiliano Alfaro, Rohit, Ajay Singh and Isaac scored a goal each for the club.
 Pune City Played East Bengal on 30 October and won 2–1.
 Lucca and Alfaro scored for Pune City.
 Mahmoud Amnah scored for East Bengal from penalty.
 Pune City played their next friendly against Mohun Bagan and won it 4–1.
 Alfaro scored brace, while Ajay Singh and Isaac scored a goal each for Pune City.

 Dipanda pulled one back for Mohun Bagan.
 Pune City played a 2–2 draw against Chennaiyin in their last friendly.
 Marcelinho and Diego Carlos scored for Pune City.
 Baoringdao Bodo scored the first goal for Chennaiyin and the second goal was an own goal.

 Indian Super League

 November

-Pune City started with 2–3 loss against Delhi Dynamos in their first match of 2017–18 Indian Super League season at home on 22 November.
+Pune City started with 2–3 loss against Delhi Dynamos in their first match of the 2017–18 Indian Super League season at home on 22 November.
 Paulinho Dias opened the scoring for Delhi in the 46th minute, while Lallianzuala Chhangte and Matías Mirabaje netted in the 54th and 65th minute, respectively.
 Emiliano Alfaro scored Pune’s first goal of the match in the 67th minute and Marcos Tebar netted their second in injury–time.